Paula Fredriksen

 Paula Fredriksen (born January 6, 1951, Kingston, Rhode Island) is an American historian and scholar of early Christianity.
 She held the position of William Goodwin Aurelio Professor of Scripture at Boston University from 1990 to 2010.
-Now emerita, she has been distinguished visiting professor in the Department of Comparative Religion at the Hebrew University of Jerusalem, since 2009.
+Now emerita, she has been a distinguished visiting professor in the Department of Comparative Religion at the Hebrew University of Jerusalem, since 2009.

-Fredriksen specializes in the history of Christianity in that developmental arc from its stirrings in an apocalyptic messianic sect within Second Temple Judaism to its transformation into an arm of Late Roman imperial government and its empowerment in the post-Roman West (1st through 7th centuries).
-She works to reconstruct the many ways that various ancient Mediterranean peoples – pagans, Jews and Christians – interacted with the many special social agents (e.g. high gods, apocalyptic forces, heavenly bodies, godlings, spirits, and divine humans) that populated both the ancient flat-disced Earth and geo-centric universe.
+Fredriksen specializes in the history of Christianity, tracing its development from its roots in an apocalyptic, messianic sect within Second Temple Judaism to its evolution into an extension of the Late Roman imperial government and its strengthening in the post-Roman West, from the 1st to the 7th centuries CE.
+She works to reconstruct the many ways that various ancient Mediterranean peoples—pagans, Jews and Christians—interacted with the many special social agents (e.g., high Gods, apocalyptic forces, heavenly bodies, godlings, spirits, and divine humans) that populated both the ancient flat-disced Earth and geocentric universe.

 Fredriksen served as an historical consultant and featured speaker in many media, including for the BBC production The Lives of Jesus (1996) and for U.S. News & World Reports "The Life and Times of Jesus".
 Fredriksen's book From Jesus to Christ: The Origins of the Early Images of Jesus served as a template for the Frontline documentary From Jesus to Christ: The First Christians.

 Fredriksen was elected to the American Academy of Arts and Sciences in 2013.
 She is a former Catholic who converted to Judaism.

 Education

-Fredriksen studied for a double B.A. in Religion and History at Wellesley College, from which she graduated Phi Beta Kappa in 1973.
-After a year of formal theological study at St. Hilda's College, she received a diploma in theology from Oxford University in 1974.
+Fredriksen studied for a double B.A. in Religion and History at Wellesley College.
+She later recalled entering Wellesley in 1969 just after the college dropped its longstanding Bible requirement, a change that left a large biblical studies faculty with fewer students and helped draw her into the field.
+She graduated Phi Beta Kappa from Wellesley in 1973.
+After a year of formal theological study at St Hilda's College, Oxford, she received a diploma in theology from the University of Oxford in 1974.

-Fredriksen earned her Ph.D. in the History of Religion from Princeton University in 1979.
-From Fall 1979 to 1980, she was an Andrew W. Mellon Postdoctoral Fellow in the Religion Department at Stanford University.
-Both Wellesley College (in 1989) and Princeton University (in 2000) deemed Fredriksen a “distinguished alumna.”
+Fredriksen earned her Ph.D. in the history of religion from Princeton University in 1979.
+From fall 1979 to 1980, she was an Andrew W. Mellon Postdoctoral Fellow in the Religion Department at Stanford University.
+Both Wellesley College (in 1989) and Princeton University (in 2000) deemed Fredriksen a "distinguished alumna".